Read This First

 Prompt 3: Provide an extensive list of questions we should ask whenever a scientific claim is made.

-The central claim is this: When encountering a scientific claim, it’s crucial to critically evaluate the information before accepting it as valid.
+In plain terms: When encountering a scientific claim, it’s crucial to critically evaluate the information before accepting it as valid.

 - Questions to Ask When Evaluating a Scientific Claim: When encountering a scientific claim, it’s crucial to critically evaluate the information before accepting it as valid.